Declared Pest Plants

 Numerous washdown facilities are available within the Shire to help remove weed seeds, soil and other foreign matter from vehicles and machines, and Council staff are available to conduct vehicle inspections.

-Biosecurity Qld have developed the following fact sheets to assist you in understanding and meeting your obligations.
+Biosecurity Qld have developed the fact sheets to assist you in understanding and meeting your obligations.
 They can be found here.

 For information regarding invasive plants phone Council's Rural Services Officers on (07) 49929500, or visit the DAFF website.

 A0 Shire Map - Parthenium and Rats Tail Grass Weed Declared Areas